philfv9/spmf-software/README.md

 1) Download the files `spmf.jar` and `test_files.zip` to your computer and make sure that Java is installed on your computer.
 Alternatively, if you do not want to install Java or cannot install it, an EXE version of SPMF is available for Windows on the release page, which includes the Java runtime and behaves in the same way as `spmf.jar` .
 2) Uncompress the file `test_files.zip` on your desktop.
 It will create a folder containing some example data files that you can use with the algorithms to try the examples from the documentation.
 3) Launch the GUI of SPMF by double-clicking on the file `spmf.jar`.
 If it does not work and you are using Windows, right-click on `spmf.jar` and select "open with..." and then select "Java Platform".
 If this option is not there, perhaps that Java is not installed on your computer, or that the PATH environment variable does not include your Java installation.
-4) If the previous step succeeds, the graphical interface of SPMF will open.
+4) If the previous step succeeds, the graphical interface of SPMF will open:

 <div align="center">
   <img src="/images/gui.png" alt="SPMF GUI" width="600">